iTwin/itwinjs-core/docs/learning/geometry/PlaneOps.md

 | 2 distinct parallel planes  and a transverse plane | | | ![>](./figs/PlaneOps/PPP2Rays.png) (point), [ray] and [plane] are all undefined. |
 | | pairwiseDetail | Plane3dPlane3dIntersection[3] | 2 of the pairwiseDetails indicate ray of intersection; 1 is joining segment for the parallel pair. |

-# PlaneOps:intersect2Planes (planeA, planeB, planeC):Plane3dPlane3dIntersectionCases
+# PlaneOps:intersect2Planes (planeA, planeB):Plane3dPlane3dIntersectionCases

-Computes the intersection of 3 planes.
+Computes the intersection of 2 planes.
 Results are returned in an object with named member.

 ```typescript
 /**